Binboukami/devola/README.md

 **PHP**: ^7.4.0

 ## Setup
 The frontend intructions are the same for both setup types.
-To avoid repetition they stated once after the backend instructions.
+To avoid repetition they're stated once after the backend instructions.

 ### Backend With [XAMPP](https://www.apachefriends.org/index.html)
 ```bash